akjoshi/linkedsdg/README.md

 # SDG Vocabularies project

-This project was created by Epistemik for the United Nations Statistics Division and stitched together using Docker and Docker-Compose.
+This project was created by Epistemik for the United Nations Statistics Division (UNSD) Web Development and Data Visualization Section, and stitched together by the UNSD Data Innovation Section using Docker and Docker-Compose.

 https://github.com/epistemik-co/sdg-links-webapp